 The capital city of Denmark is historic, hip, and happy.
-Copenhagen is both refined and remarkable in every way - walk past the clean cut and colourful architecture dotted along the infamous and totally Instagram worthy canal.
+Copenhagen is both refined and remarkable in every way; just walk past the neat and colourful houses dotted along the picturesque canal.

-Having become a holidaymaker hotspot especially among millennials in most recent years, Copenhagen provides plenty to do and see.
+Having become a city break hotspot in recent years, Copenhagen has plenty to do and see.

-If you're up for being a bit more active on your trip, you should definitely cycle around the city to get from one place to another - the city is flat and friendly so you're safe on all accounts.
-Bikes are docked at docking stations all over the city and come at a surprisingly low price despite being a reasonably pricey city.
+If you're up for being a bit more active on your trip, you should definitely cycle around the city to get from one place to another; the city is flat and friendly so you're safe on all accounts.
+You can find bikes for rent at docking stations all over the city at a surprisingly low price, despite Copenhage being quite pricey in general.

-Head to Nyhavn which used to be an old port which docked ships from all across the world - what was once an area of sailors and women of pleasure is now a rejuvenated relaxing spot full of restaurants, bars and Copenhagen's infamous colourful buildings.
-If you're into your architecture then you're going to want to cycle up from Nyhavn to Rosenborg castle but be sure to stop off at the round tower on your way.
+Head to the old port at Nyhavn, where ships from all across the world were once docked.
+This area, formerly known as a place that prostitutes and sailors frequented, is now a trendy spot filled with restaurants, bars and Copenhagen's famous colourful buildings.
+If you're into your architecture then you're going to want to cycle up from Nyhavn to Rosenborg Castle, but be sure to stop off at the round tower on your way.

-For those more culturally inclined, Copenhagen is full of museums such as he National Museum of Denmark, the National Gallery of Denmark or the art museum Ny Carlsberg Glyptotek which includes a collection built around the personal collection of Carl Jacobsen who was the son of the founder of the Carlsberg Brewerie.
+For those more culturally inclined, Copenhagen is full of museums such as he National Museum of Denmark, the National Gallery of Denmark and the art museum Ny Carlsberg Glyptotek, which includes an exhibition featuring the personal collection of Carl Jacobsen, who was the son of the founder of the Carlsberg Brewery.

 If you're in need of caffeine, you're in the right place.
 Copenhagen is arguably one of the top coffee capitals in the world.
 Visit one of the many small, independent coffee shops dotted around the city and experience the pleasant minimalism that's characteristic of Danish interior style.